jsnowacki/xppy/README.txt

+[UNMAINTAINED] The library is no logner maintained by me as I don't work in the area anymore.
+Please see the forks for newer, maintened versions.

 XPPy is a Python interface for Bard Ermentrout's XPP.
 XPPy was inspired by a similar XPP-Matlab interface by Rob Clewley.